Bobris/BTDB/README.md

 * Ported and inspired mainly by Go version of Snappy Compression [http://code.google.com/p/snappy/]
 * Fully compatible with original
 * Fully managed and safe implementation
-* Compression is aborted when target buffer size is not enough
+* Compression is aborted when target buffer size is not big enough

 ### Roadmap: